 Helpful reminders for Panda Class families:

 Stay and Play

 We were pleased to see so many of you at the Stay and Play sessions last term.
-These will start again the first Friday of term, 11th January.
 Please do come along if you can and enjoy playing alongside your child and sharing in their learning.
 The morning starts with a short phonics session and then you are free to help your child choose activities inside and outside the classroom.

 The session ends at 10am

 Finally, look at the fun the children had in their Forest Schools sessions last term .....